Nebraska men’s basketball team has nine new faces on the roster - NewsBreak

 LINCOLN, Neb.
 (KOLN) -The Nebraska Department of Agriculture in conjunction with the United States Department of Agriculture’s Animal and Plant Health Inspection Service announced two confirmed cases of highly pathogenic avian influenza.
 This brings the total number of cases of HPAI in Nebraska to 11.
 The 10th farm, a...

 LINCOLN, Neb.
 (KOLN) - Lincoln Police Officers responded to a fatal crash near the 5600 Block of Randolph Street on Sunday at around 2:16 a.m.
-According to LPD, upon arrival officers observed that an eastbound vehicle, believed to be a black Honda Accord, had struck a tree.
-Lincoln Fire and...
+According to LPD, officers responded to a 911 call from an iPhone recording indicating the owner of the phone was in a severe crash and was not responding to their phone.
+Upon arrival officers observed that an eastbound vehicle, believed to be a black Honda Accord, had struck a tree.

 Comments / 0